Performance Monitoring with Azure Monitor logs

 Add the agent extension via Azure CLI

 The best way to add the Log Analytics agent to your cluster is via the virtual machine scale set APIs available with the Azure CLI.
-If you do not have Azure CLI set up yet, Install the Azure CLI.
+If you don't have Azure CLI set up yet, head over to Azure portal and open up the Azure CLI.

 az vmss extension set --name MicrosoftMonitoringAgent --publisher Microsoft.EnterpriseCloud.Monitoring --resource-group <nameOfResourceGroup> --vmss-name <nameOfNodeType> --settings "{'workspaceId':'<Log AnalyticsworkspaceId>'}" --protected-settings "{'workspaceKey':'<Log AnalyticsworkspaceKey>'}"